The best practice to secure your cookies and stop downgrade attacks is HTTP Strict Transport Security (HSTS) in WordPress.

 Let’s have a look at the benefits of using HSTS.

-- If a user tries to view non-secure version i.e; HTTP, he will be automatically redirected to secure version.
+- If a user tries to view a non-secure version, i.e., HTTP, he will be automatically redirected to a secure version.

 - It can save your website cookies from attackers.
-Cookie hijacking can be stopped by this way.
+This way can stop cookie hijacking.

-- Doesn’t allow the overriding of invalid certificate message.
+- Doesn’t allow the overriding of an invalid certificate message.

 Now let’s see how we can enable it on WordPress?